Chirag-ahir/JAVA-All-Basic/README.md

   What is Garbage collection in java ?<br>
   Garbage Collection is the process of reclaiming the runtime unused memory by destroying the unused objects, in java it is performed automatically.

+  What is the difference between SchedulerWithfixedRate and SchedulerWithfixedDelay ?<br>
+  FixedDelay guarantees that executions happen in sequence and that there's a delay between the end of the previous execution and the start of the new one.
+With in fixedRate It guarantees that new execution starts after the specified time passed after the start of the previous.